omsf/OMSF/content/about/mission.md

 ## Governance
 {{% /h2 %}}

 The OMSF operates as a lean organization with the minimal number of employees to be effective, while keeping our costs down.
-We will regularly update our [Documentation page](#documentation) with all relevant organization documents and annual reports.
+We will regularly update our [Documents](/about/legal) page with all relevant organization documents and annual reports.

 ![image alt text](/images/OMF-img3.jpg)